 In MQTT 5, the "Clean Session" flag from v3.1.1 is split into a "Clean Start" flag indicating that the server should discard previously saved session data from this connection, and a SessionExpInterval controlling the length of time the server should preserve the session data after disconnection.

 In MQTT 5, this property acts only as the "Clean Start" flag.
-It determines whether or not the control should instruct the server to discard any previously stored session data associated with the current ClientId and start a new clean session.
+It determines whether or not the class should instruct the server to discard any previously stored session data associated with the current client_id and start a new clean session.

 For more information on session expiration in MQTT 5, see the SessionExpInterval config.
 Setting clean_session to True in v3.1.1 is equivalent to setting clean_session to True AND setting SessionExpInterval to 0 in MQTT 5.